Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodemcu.md

 ## Environment Setup

-In order to properly program the kit's microcontroller, please follow the [environment setup instructions](/getting-started/losant-iot-dev-kits/environment-setup/).
+The [environment setup instructions](/getting-started/losant-iot-dev-kits/environment-setup/) must be performed in order to properly program the device.

 ## Losant Setup